-Samples will be analyzed by a National Environmental Laboratory Accreditation Program (NELAP)-certified laboratory for VOCs by United States Environmental Protection Agency (USEPA) Method 8260B, priority pollutant metals (antimony, arsenic, beryllium, cadmium, chromium, copper, lead, mercury, nickel, selenium, silver, thallium, and zinc) by USEPA Method 6010B/7470A, total manganese by USEPA Method M4500, and sulfate and chloride by USEPA Method 300.0.
-ISCO monitoring will continue to be performed quarterly.
-The most recent sampling data collected prior to cylinder installation (September 2016) will serve as the baseline data for comparison.
+Samples will be analyzed by a National Environmental Laboratory Accreditation Program (NELAP)-certified laboratory for VOCs by United States Environmental Protection Agency (USEPA) Method 8260B and priority pollutant metals (antimony, arsenic, beryllium, cadmium, chromium, copper, lead, magnesium, manganese, mercury, nickel, selenium, silver, sodium, thallium, and zinc) by USEPA Method 6010B/7470A.
+Additional samples may be collected for total manganese by USEPA Method M4500, and sulfate and chloride by USEPA Method 300.0.
+A review of the list of analytes was performed during the 2020 LTMO update, and while VOCs and metals analysis are deemed necessary to adequately monitor plume and corrective measure status, anions (chloride and sulfate) are not, and therefore, are collected on an as-needed basis.
+ISCO monitoring will be performed semi-annually or on an as-needed basis.
+The most recent sampling data collected prior to cylinder installation (September 2016) serves as the baseline data for comparison.
 Specific analytes for the various analytical methods are given in Table 4.2.